Talking about mental health

 • waiting until they’ve finished speaking before speaking yourself.

 Remember, this is their time to speak.
 They’re looking for your support, not necessarily your advice.
-They might talk about subjects that are sensitive to them, so engage with what they’re saying and give your undivided attention.
+They might want to talk about subjects that are sensitive to them, so engage with what they’re saying and give your undivided attention.

 Using the right words

-When it’s your turn to speak, it can sometimes be difficult to know what to say.
-You might be afraid of saying the wrong thing, but be equally worried about avoiding the subject and coming across like you don’t care.
+When it’s your turn to speak, it can be difficult to know what to say.
+You might be afraid of saying the wrong thing but be equally worried about avoiding the subject and coming across like you don’t care.
 The best thing to do is be mindful of the situation and follow your instinct.

 Some symptoms of poor mental health are more common than others.
-Across conditions like anxiety and depression, a person might not be sleeping properly, or they might feel low and be worrying more than usual.
+With conditions like anxiety and depression, a person might not be sleeping properly, or they might feel low and be worrying more than usual.
 Footnote [4] They might also seem like they’re less motivated than usual or might be avoiding seeing people.
 Footnote [5]

 Can a healthy lifestyle impact mental health?